 On May 9, 1996, the Company funded a recourse real estate loan for \$6,050,000 to the partnership which owns Candlelight Village, located in Columbus, Indiana.
 The loan has an interest rate of 9.5%, 9.75% and 10% for the first, second and third years of the loan, respectively, which interest is payable monthly.
 Interest and principal are guaranteed by the general partner of the partnership which owns Candlelight Village.
 The loan matures May 8, 1999 at which time the Company has the option to purchase Candlelight Village.
+Candlelight Village consists of 512 sites and 73 expansion sites.
 For financial accounting purposes, the Company accounts for the loan as an investment in real estate.